The search for the Holy Grail of a medical treatment for premature ejaculation sometimes leads to unexpected places.

-So it’s no surprise that another drug, Tramadol, has been popping up in medical journals in recent years as a candidate.
+So it’s no surprise that another drug, Tramadol, has been popping up in medical journals in recent years as a potential solution.

-A bit like Dapoxetine, Tramadol wasn’t designed for this purpose.
-It’s actually a synthetic opioid analgesic used for moderate to severe pain relief.
+A bit like Dapoxetine, Tramadol wasn’t designed for this purpose though; it’s actually a synthetic opioid analgesic used for moderate to severe pain relief.

-The problem was though that I twice experienced an issue with dependency on the tramadol developing.
-Firstly, I was craving a top-up every 6 hours for pain relief when taking them after surgery.
+The problem was though that I twice experienced an issue with dependency on the Tramadol developing.
+First, I was craving a top up every 6 hours for pain relief when taking them after surgery.
 It took a conscious effort to cut down and stop.

 Not so great after all then!

-My experience was obviously just one person’s, and very subjective.
-Nonetheless it does seem to highlight three key points that researchers make:
+Of course, this was just my experience Nonetheless it does seem to highlight three key points that researchers make: